Note: I get commissions for purchases made through links in this post.

 The string spacing on the TRBX304 is a generous 19 millimeters.
 This makes learning different styles, like slap bass, much easier.

 You can choose a pewter, black, white, candy apple red, or mist green color for your TRBX304.
+Here, I’d take the misty green one, if I had my druthers.

 The Ibanez GSR200 Is Great for Playing Pop Tunes